futurelabmx/debian-dev-tools/README.md

-# debian-dev-tools
-Dev Tools ported from Linux Mint to Debian.
+A collection of tools to develop/compile Linux Mint projects.